PICTURE: Alia Bhatt & Ranbir Kapoor Enjoy The Kenyan Wilderness On A Safari Ride!

 The picture shows Alia and Ranbir completely immersed in the wilderness, smiling to the camera.
 While Ranbir looks snazzy in a beige fedora hat, a pink t-shirt and khaki pants, Alia looks super cute in a light brown jacket paired with light grey pants.

 Alia and Ranbir are working on their first film together, Ayan Mukerji's Brahmastra.
 The film also stars Amitabh Bachchan, Mouni Roy, and Akkineni Nagarjuna.
-The film is scheduled for a Christmas release this year.
+The film is scheduled for a Summer 2020 release.

 Recently, pictures from Ranbir and Alia's 'apparent' wedding went viral but soon, it was realized that they were fake.
 It just goes to show how eager fans are to see the two tie the knot.